 (See also the American Heart Association's Infective Endocarditis in Adults: Diagnosis, Antimicrobial Therapy, and Management of Complications.)

 Enterococci associated with endocarditis are difficult to eradicate unless a combination of certain cell wall–active drugs (eg, penicillin, ampicillin, amoxicillin, piperacillin, vancomycin) plus an aminoglycoside (eg, gentamicin, streptomycin) is used to achieve bactericidal activity.
-However, some cell wall-active drugs have limited or no activity against enterococci; they include nafcillin, oxacillin, ticarcillin, ertapenem, most cephalosporins, and aztreonam.
+However, some cell wall–active drugs have limited or no activity against enterococci; they include nafcillin, oxacillin, ticarcillin, ertapenem, most cephalosporins, and aztreonam.
 E. faecium are more resistant to penicillin than E. faecalis.
-When an aminoglycoside cannot be used, the combination of penicillin or ampicillin plus ceftriaxone is an effective alternative for the treatment of E. faecalis endocarditis.
+When an aminoglycoside cannot be used, the combination of an aminopenicillin, such as ampicillin, plus ceftriaxone is an effective alternative for the treatment of E. faecalis endocarditis.
 Imipenem and, to a lesser degree, meropenem are active against E. faecalis.

-For complicated skin infections due to vancomycin-susceptible enterococci, daptomycin, linezolid, tedizolid, and tigecycline are effective treatment options.
+For complicated skin infections due to vancomycin-susceptible enterococci, daptomycin, linezolid, tedizolid, tigecycline, and omadacycline are effective treatment options.

-Piperacillin-tazobactam and imipenem or meropenem are recommended for complicated intra-abdominal infections when enterococci are known or presumed to be involved.
+Piperacillin/tazobactam, imipenem or meropenem, tigecycline, and eravacycline are recommended for complicated intra-abdominal infections when enterococci are known or presumed to be involved.

-UTIs do not require bactericidal therapy and, if the causative organism is sensitive, are usually treated with a single antibiotic such as ampicillin.
-Nitrofurantoin and fosfomycin are often effective against vancomycin-resistant enterococcal UTI.
+Urinary tract infections do not require bactericidal therapy and, if the causative organism is sensitive, are usually treated with a single antibiotic such as ampicillin.
+Nitrofurantoin and fosfomycin are often effective against vancomycin-resistant enterococcal urinary tract infection.

 In the past several decades, resistance to multiple antimicrobial drugs has increased rapidly, especially among E. faecium.